AquaDraco/UnityStationWiki/Starting-contribution.md

 So now that you have downloaded unity and the repo, press _open_ and just browse to where you put it, be it through GIT or the direct link.

      ![](https://cdn.discordapp.com/attachments/381634542911488001/388740773601869834/unknown.png)

+First import will take some time.

+After import is finished, you can open scenes: Select `File > Open Scene`, navigate to `Scenes` folder and open a scene (map) of your liking.
+At the moment of writing the preferred map is OutpostDeathmatch.

+Then you can press `Play` button on the `Game` tab to start the game in editor.

 # But now what ?
 ***